 - Wash your hands often.

 - Clean your immediate environment, such as furniture, counters, door handles and switches.

 - Follow the steps for limiting the spread of respiratory infectious diseases.

 If you have the flu

-- Stay at home as soon as you notice symptoms of the flu.
-Unless otherwise advised by a doctor, home is the best place for treatment.
+Stay at home as soon as you develop flu symptoms.
+Unless advised otherwise by a doctor, home is the best place to recover.
 By staying at home, you limit contact with other people or with other infections that may cause complications.
-You also limit transmission of the virus
+You also limit the spread of the virus.